matloff/fasteR/README.md

 > ❄️  Your Turn
 >
-> Try some scatter plots on various datasets.
-I suggest
-> first using the above data with wage against age again, but this time
+> Use the above data with wage against age again, but this time
 > color-coding by education level.
 (By the way, 1-9 codes no college;
 > 10-12 means some college; 13 is a bachelor's degree, 14 a master's, 15 a
 > professional degree and 16 is a doctorate.)